patience4711/read-APSystems-YC600-QS1-DS3/README.md

 The zigbeemodule should be flashed with a firmware that can be found here https://github.com/Koenkk/zigbee2mqtt/issues/4221.
 Here you can find much more information on this project.
 The most recent link to a lua implementation (including firmware) by kadszol :https://github.com/Koenkk/zigbee2mqtt/files/6797510/discord-11-7-2021.zip

-A compiled binary of this software, firmware and additional information can be found here: https://1drv.ms/u/s!AkMG5FvUwhedinhaB3WHDf1J00X_?e=jZLNqJ

 the wiring:
 ### cc2530 -> ESP
 -  p2   -> d8